Nytra/TurtleGraphicsVisualizer/README.md

 Example: `"N 4 # this is a comment"`

+The `"P"` command sets the colour, and takes a value in the range 0 through 2.
+This corresponds to Red, Green or Blue.

 The following TurtleScript code will draw a hollow square on screen.

 ```